 Market and regulatory conditions have continued to create a difficult operating environment for financial institutions and other businesses in the United States and internationally.
-In addition, legislation such as the Dodd-Frank Wall Street Reform and Consumer Protection Act has generated, and will continue to generate, numerous new regulations that will impact the financial industry.
-Financial institutions have generally remained cautious in their information technology spending as a result.
-These conditions have, however, created interest in solutions that help financial institutions win and retain customers, generate incremental revenue and enhance operating efficiency.
-Examples of these solutions include our digital channels and electronic payments solutions, including mobile banking and person-to-person payments.
-Despite the difficult environment over the past several years, our revenue increased 3% to \$4.5 billion in 2012 as compared to 2011, our net income per share from continuing operations increased to \$4.34 as compared to \$3.40 in 2011, which included a loss from early debt extinguishment in 2011 of \$0.37 per share, and net cash provided by operating activities from continuing operations was \$835 million.
-We believe these financial results demonstrate the resilience of our recurring, feebased revenue model, the largely non-discretionary nature of our products and services, and mild improvement in the general condition of the financial industry.
-We anticipate that we will benefit over the long term from the trend of financial institutions moving from in-house technology solutions to outsourced solutions.
+As a result, financial institutions have exercised caution in their information technology spending.
+Despite this environment, in 2011, our revenue increased 5%, to \$4.3 billion, as compared to 2010; net income per share from continuing operations increased 2% to \$3.40, which included a charge of \$0.37 per share for the loss on early debt extinguishment, as compared to 2010; and net cash provided by operating activities from continuing operations was \$953 million.
+We believe this revenue growth demonstrates the resilience of our recurring fee-based revenue model, the largely non-discretionary nature of our products and services, and mild improvement in the general condition of the financial industry.
+In recent years, many of our financial institution clients have finalized their spending decisions later in the year.
+As a result, we have seen, and expect to continue to see, a larger percentage of our annual revenue occurring in the second half of the year.
+We believe that financial institutions are increasingly focused on technology solutions that we provide to help them win and retain customers, generate incremental revenue and enhance their operating efficiency.
+We anticipate that we will benefit over the long term from the trend of financial institutions moving from in-house transaction processing solutions to outsourced solutions.

-During the past 25 years, the number of financial institutions in the United States has declined at a relatively steady rate of approximately 3% per year.
-This decline is primarily a result of voluntary mergers and acquisitions, although in the past several years was also due to government actions.
-In 2012, the number of government actions continued to decline as compared to 2011 and 2010.
-Although these reductions in the number of financial institutions resulted in the loss of a small number of our clients, bank failures and forced consolidations have been, to some extent, offset by a general decline in the number of mergers and acquisitions among financial institutions.
+In each of 2010 and 2009, approximately 1% of all financial institutions in the United States failed or were subject to government action.
+The number of government actions and the average size of institutions impacted by such actions decreased in 2011 as compared to 2010.
+These reductions resulted in the loss of a small number of our clients.
+In 2012, we believe that the number of government actions will continue to decline as compared to 2011.
+Bank failures and forced consolidations have been, to some extent, offset by a general decline in the level of acquisition activity among financial institutions.
 A consolidation benefits us when a newly combined institution is processed on our platform, or elects to move to one of our platforms, and negatively impacts us when a competing platform is selected.
 Consolidations and acquisitions also impact our financial results due to early contract termination fees in our multi-year client contracts.
-Contract termination fees are primarily generated when an existing client with a multi-year contract is acquired by another financial institution.
-These fees can vary from period to period based on the number and size of clients that are acquired and how early in the contract term the contract is terminated.
+These fees are primarily generated when an existing client is acquired by another financial institution and can vary from period to period based on the number and size of clients that are acquired and how early in the contract term the contract is terminated.
 We generally do not receive contract termination fees when a financial institution is subject to a government action.